-Activ ity Activity specific standards P1 Any new building or addition to a building, for any permitted activity listed in Rule 15.4.1.1 P2 to P23.
-Nil P2 Department store, supermarket, unless specified below. (refer to Rule 15.4.1.4 D2) Р3 Retail activity excluding supermarket and department store, unless otherwise specified a.
+Activi ity Activity specific standards

+P1 Any new building or addition to a building, for any permitted activity listed in Rule 15.4.1.1 P2 to P23.
+Nil

+P2 Department store, supermarket, unless specified below. (refer to Rule 15.4.1.4 D2)

+Р3 Retail activity excluding supermarket and department store, unless otherwise specified a.
 The maximum tenancy size shall be 500m2 GLFA in a Neighbourhood Centre.
 This clause does not apply to the Key Activity Centre at Spreydon/Barrington.

-P4 Trade supplier P5 Second-hand goods outlet
+P4 Trade supplier

+P5 Second-hand goods outlet
-Activi ty Activity specific standards

 P6 Commercial services

 P7 Entertainment facility

 P8 Food and beverage outlet

 P9 Gymnasium

 P10 Office activity a.
-The maximum tenancy size shall be 500m GLFA in a District or Neighbourhood Centre.
+The maximum tenancy size shall be 500m GLFA in a Neighbourhood Centre.
+This clause does not apply to the Key Activity Centre at Spreydon/Barrington.

 P11 Guest accommodation a.
 Any bedroom shall be designed and constructed to achieve an external to internal noise reduction of not less than 35 dB $D{tr,2m,nTw+}C_t^{r}$ .

+Activit y Activity specific standards

 P12 Community facility Nil

 P13 Health care facility

 P14 Education activity

 P15 Pre-school

 P16 Care facility

 P17 Spiritual facility

 P18 Public artwork

 P19 Public transport facility

 P20 Residential activity a.
-The activity shall be:

-i. located above ground level; or

-ii. located to the rear of any activities listed in Rule 15.4.1.1 P1 - P17 on the ground floor frontage to the street, excluding:

-A. any pedestrian entrance including lobby and/or reception area associated with residential activity; or

-B. the Brougham Street and Buchan Street frontages of the site at 350 Colombo Street in Sydenham (Sec 1 SO19055).

-b.
-Clause (a)(ii) shall not apply to the Commercial Core Zone at North Halswell (as identified in Appendix 15.15.3), where all residential activity shall be above ground level.

-c.
-The activity shall have a minimum net floor area (including toilets and bathrooms but excluding lobby and/or reception area, car parking, garaging and balconies) per unit of:
+The activity shall be: located above ground level; or located to the rear of any activities listed in Rule 15.4.1.1 P1 - P17 on the ground floor frontage to the street, excluding: A. any pedestrian entrance including lobby and/or reception area associated with residential activity; or B. the Brougham Street and Buchan Street frontages of the site at 350 Colombo Street in Sydenham (Sec 1 SO19055). b.
+Clause (a)(ii) shall not apply to the Commercial Core Zone at North Halswell (as identified in Appendix 15.15.3), where all residential activity shall be above ground level. c.
+The activity shall have a minimum net floor area (including toilets and bathrooms but excluding lobby and/or reception area, car parking, garaging and balconies) per unit of: Studio 35m2 1 bedroom 45m2 2 bedrooms 60m2 3 or more bedrooms 90m2 d.
+Each residential unit shall be provided with: an outdoor service space of 3m2 and a waste management area of 2m2 per unit, each with a minimum dimension of 1.5 metres in either a private or communal area; a single, indoor storage space of 4m3 with a minimum dimension of 1 metre; and any space designated for waste management,

+Activity y Acti ivity sp ecific standards

+between the road boundary and any building and shall be screened from adjoining sites, roads, and adjoining outdoor living spaces by screening from the floor level of the waste management area to a height of 1.5 metres. e.
+Each residential unit shall be provided with an outdoor living space with a minimum area and dimension as set out in the following table, located immediately outside and accessible from an internal living area of the residential unit.

+Type Area Dimension Dimension

 i.
-Studio 35m2

-ii.
-1 bedroom 45m2

-iii.
-2 bedrooms 60m2

-Activity Activity specific standards

-iv.
-3 or more bedrooms 90m

-d.
-Each residential unit shall be pro ovided w vith:

-i. an outdoor service space of management area of 2m p minimum dimension of 1 private or communal area; er unit, 5 metres each with a

-ii. a single, indoor storage sp minimum dimension of 1

-iii. any space designated for whether private or community between the road boundary shall be screened from adjudining outdoor living space the floor level of the waster height of 1.5 metres. nal, shal y and an oining si paces by I not be located y building and tes, roads, and screening from

-e. livin out i n residential unit shall be progressive with a minimum aren the following table, locate accessible from an internal lential unit. ea and d imension as set diately outside

-Туре Area Dimension

-i.
 Studio, 1 bedroom 6m 1.5 metres

 ii.
-2 or 3 bedroom 10m 1.5 metres
+2 or 3 bedroom $10m^2$ 1.5 metres

 iii.
 More than 3 bedrooms 15m 1.5 metres

-f. achie bedroom must be designed eve an external to internal n 35 dB D tr,2m,nTw+ C tr .
+f. achieve droom must be designed an external to internal no dB $D{tr,2m,nTw+}C{tr}$ .

 P21 Emergency service facilities Nil

 P22 Parking lot

 P23 High technology industrial activity